 In short, if your parent was an alcoholic, this means that you have a higher chance of developing a fixation yourself — and it may mean that you are more vulnerable to mental illness, too.
 Mental illness may also increase the vulnerability to addiction as narcotics and alcohol. are frequently used as a first attempt at self-medicating the loneliness and emptiness of depression, the rapidly shifting moods of bipolar disorder, and the symptoms of panic and insomnia frequently accompany PTSD.

 It’s crucial to note that while counseling for addiction may not help your co-occuring mental illnesses, the reverse is also true: Medication alone will not make the cravings for an addictive substance disappear.
 Those with a dual diagnosis need comprehensive treatment of both disorders to recover.
 Severe depression or anxiety may have driven you to drink, but treating it is not the only step to recovery.
 Several options, including medication-assisted treatment programs that utilize naltrexone and suboxone, can help you decrease cravings and withdrawal symptoms.

 Magnolia Medical Group Is Here for Addiction Recovery

 Get in touch with Magnolia Medical Group today if you have been diagnosed with a mental illness or difference or suspect that you are a good candidate for a thorough mental health assessment.
-Our team can help you navigate the diagnosis process and integrate your mental health condition into your unique treatment plan for addiction.
+Our team and drug addict facility can help you navigate the diagnosis process and integrate your mental health condition into your unique treatment plan for addiction.